-The start rate of pay for a newly hired employee will be determined by the Executive Director.
-The decision as to where to place the newly hired employee within the pre-determined salary range is made according to the experience, competence, knowledge, skills and abilities the employee brings to HCAOG.
+The start rate of pay for a newly hired employee will be determined and/or recommended by the Executive Director.
+The decision as to where to place the newly hired employee within the predetermined salary range is made according to the experience, competence, knowledge, skills and abilities the employee brings to HCAOG.
+Any recommended appointment of a new employee above the third step in the salary scale shall require approval from the HCAOG Board.